begins: Thursday, September 12 and

 Bring a yoga mat, cushion to sit on that helps bring your knees downward, a blanket or large beach towel to get cozy under for relaxation, and a water bottle, if you desire.

-The teachers have multiple teaching certifications and have been leading this particular style of yoga for for over 13 years each.
+The teachers have multiple teaching certifications and have been leading this particular style of yoga for 14 plus years each.

 For more information or answers to your questions about Kundalini Yoga email yogaink@icloud.com